 Experts observed despite a few groups’ interventions; classes tend to stay in the shadow.
 They lack proper staffing, often closed abruptly afterward, and offenders frequently require the cooperation of law enforcement to make sure they attend treatment programs.

 When treatment programs are available, the dropout rates stay high and victims will use cultural reasons as an excuse.
-The lack of resources choked off by poverty sometimes can be difficult to connect family or victims to programs throughout many Latin American, Caribbean communities; including other poor and developing areas according to the experts.
+The lack of resources choked off by poverty sometimes can be difficult to connect families or victims to programs throughout many Latin American, Caribbean communities; including other poor and developing areas according to the experts.

 Numerous victims still struggle to receive help and especially those who immigrated.
 A victim’s immigration status plays a crucial role in searching for help.
 The fear of losing purely financial support, being deported coupled with racial intolerance and social stratification; many victims stay silent navigating the cultural and legal complexities that cause more isolation.